We all love unique, stylish jewelry pieces to adorn ourselves with and pair with other incredible fashions in our closets.

 - Look for Lab-grown Diamonds

-Diamonds can now be grown in a lab, which eliminates the destruction caused by diamond mining.
-So if you can get a company that manufactures lab-grown diamonds instead of natural ones, you can be sure these are more sustainable.
+Diamonds can now be grown in a lab, eliminating the destruction caused by diamond mining.
+So if you can get a jewelry company that manufactures lab-grown diamonds instead of natural ones, you can be sure these are more sustainable.